moiravs/AdvanceDB/Readme.md

 ```
 mvn exec:java
 ```
+we also need a chat.csv which is the dataset used, you can get this dataset on http://vps-efc5205a.vps.ovh.net/content/sentiment140.zip
+#### Combinaison
+You can launch the producer kafka with the consumer Kafka or the consumer Kafka-Flink.
+You can launch the consumer kafka-flink alone.
+#### Error
+If the producer kafka have a probleme with the dataset, you can use csv_repaired.py in producers folder to repair the csv and will output cleaned_chat.csv.
+Replace chat.csv by this file.
 ## Benchmark
 ### Kafka
-Before benchmark, you need to start kafka and create a kafka topic.
+Before benchmark, you need to start kafka and create a kafka topic empty.
 #### Kafka topic ingestion rate
 To get the kafka topic ingestion rate, we use a tool given by kafka
 ```